MadFarmer101/newsroom_3_client_user/README.md

 ## The code
 This project is the visitor interface of the Newspaper Mars Times.
 Here the visitor can read free articles or sign up and buy a subsciption to aslo read premium articles.
 The articles have been created and published from our Admin interface and are stored in our API.
-The master repository for the visitors interface, mobile app and API can be found here:
+The master repository for the admin interface, mobile app and API can be found here:
 * [API](https://github.com/CraftAcademy/newsroom_3_api.git)
 * [Admin](https://github.com/CraftAcademy/newsroom_3_client_admin.git)
 * [Mobile](https://github.com/CraftAcademy/newsroom_3_mobile_app.git)